brendanc8811/MLB-24-Pitching-stats-script-by-team/README.md

 # MLB-24-Pitching-Visualzation-Script-for-R
-A script that visualizes data to compare MLB level pitchers from every team to the league average depending on stat If you do not want to run the script on your own you I have attached the final resoults
+A script that visualizes data to compare MLB level pitchers from every team to the league average depending on stat If you do not want to run the script on your own, click the link below to view final resoults

+file:///Users/brendancooper/Desktop/Pitch%20Play/pitching_metrics_dashboard.html

 INCLUDED BELOW: